 -

-Whole grains like brown rice and oats
+Whole grains such as brown rice and oats

 -